sseongha11/raac-multi-task-learning/README.md

 # Multi-Task Learning Model for RAAC Crack Segmentation and Classification

 ## Overview
-This project, developed by Seongha at Loughborough University, presents a sophisticated Crack Detection Model.
+This project, developed by [Seongha Hwang](https://www.linkedin.com/in/seongha-hwang-a478a068/) at Loughborough University, presents a sophisticated Crack Detection Model.
 The model is based on a modified U-Net architecture, enhanced with dropout and batch normalization.
 It's designed for efficient and accurate detection and classification of cracks in surfaces or materials.

 ## Features
 - Dual-Output Architecture: Provides both pixel-wise segmentation and image-level classification.